 The Five Languages of Love model first appeared in Gary Chapman's best-selling book 'The Five Love Languages: How to Express Heartfelt Commitment to Your Mate', which was first published in 1992, and has sold several million copies.

 Dr Gary Chapman is an anthropologist by academic training (anthropology is the study of humankind and human behaviour).
 He is also a pastor and deeply religious man.
 He has written many other books around the 'Five Languages' theme and is a popular speaker.

-Here is Gary Chapman's Five Languages of
+Here is Gary Chapman's Five Languages of Love website.

 © Five Languages of Love concept belongs to Dr Gary Chapman.